mysociety/political_tweets/README.md

 Next you'll need to generate a [Personal access token](https://github.com/settings/tokens) on GitHub.
 The token will need `public_repo` and `user` scoped ticked.
 Again, once generated add it to the `.env` file.

+## Seed data

+If you'd like some seed data to work with first sign in with Twitter to create a user account, then run the following:

+    ruby db/seeds.rb

+That will create some countries associated with your user account.

 ## Usage

 The application is made up of a Sinatra app and Resque background workers.
 In order to run all of these at once first install [Foreman](https://github.com/ddollar/foreman#installation) and then run: